-The Authority considers that Article 10 of Act No 25/1993 and Articles 3 and 4 of Regulation (IS) No 448/2012 read together, impose a system of import authorisation for raw eggs and raw egg products and for unpasteurised milk and dairy products processed from unpasteurised milk, based on the production of certain documents.
-Article 5 of Regulation (IS) No 448/2012 further requires operators to establish, for the import of certain cheeses, that they have received a specific heat treatment and have been stored for at least 6 months at a temperature of not less than 10°C and a humidity of less than 36%.
+The Authority considers that Article 10 of Act No 25/1993 and Articles 3 and 4 of Regulation (IS) No 448/2012 read together, impose a system of import authorisation for raw egg and dairy products based on the production of certain documents.

+The Authority understands that Article 5 of Regulation (IS) No 448/2012 further requires operators to establish:

+- For the import of raw egg and dairy products, the conformity of the products with the relevant provisions of the regulation on food contaminants (Article 5.f) and with labelling rules (Article 5.g); - for the import of certain cheeses, that they have received a specific heat treatment and have been stored for at least 6 months at a temperature of not less than 10°C and a humidity of less than 36%.